Mosquito Pest Control in Little Rock and Springdale

 A group of mosquitoes is called a scourge, and there are over 55 species of mosquitoes present in Arkansas.
 The larvae live in ponds and are also found in rice fields.
 Not only are mosquitoes a pesky nuisance, but they can also expose people to certain diseases.

-Diseases that are spread to people by mosquitoes include:
+Diseases that are spread to people by mosquitoes in Little Rock and Springdale include: